losonczylab/Grosmark_NatNeuro_2021/readme.md

 4) Line casting (or Radon) replay analysis (see Davidson et al. 2009, here also adapted to circular replay as in Grosmark et al. 2021).
 5) Derive statistical confidence bounds by comparing observed results to 4 types of shuffled events

-In Grosmark 2021 these methods were applied to Ca2+ data after spike-deconvolution and thresholding (see Methods) and are designed to be equally applicable spike-deconvolved Ca2+ analysis as well as to electrophysiologically recorded spike analysis - they are not directly suited for the analysis of continous signals (for instance, Df over F).

 ## Requirements:

 - Matlab (tested on versions 2018a and 2022a),